adam-p/yesterday-i-learned/random.md

 1. One day your mother put you down and never picked you up again.
 1. "Anyway" is correct, while "Anyways" is not, because of the term *adverbial genitive*.
 "Always" beat out "Alway" in the same timeline.
 1. Every girl loves to eat and travel.
 Every girl loves family and friends and, sometimes "loves" good scotch or whiskey.
-1. Tapping "Cached data" in System>Storage on Android clears caches for all apps.
-Beware, it also clears Google offline maps and gReader article data.
 1. [POST/Redirect/GET][wikipedia 16]: by returning a 30x response in your POST, the user will be forced to GET a different page, which means the user will not be able to POST to the same page again.
 1. Caps at the ends of bike handles are supposed to prevent them from making a human sausages when it hits any part of the body.
 1. The [Sleeper Effect][wikipedia 17] refers to the observation that people who badmouth others are less trusted.
 (Specifically, candidates who tell others not to vote for another candidate will receive fewer votes than if he/she had otherwise said nothing)